raphnet/4nes4snes/Readme.txt

 1) What is 4nes4snes?
    --------------------
-	4nes4snes if a firmware for Atmel ATmega8 which allows one to connect up to 4 NES and/or SNES controllers to a PC using a single circuit.
+	4nes4snes if a firmware for Atmel ATmega8 and Atmega168*
+	which allows one to connect up to 4 NES and/or SNES controllers to a PC using a single circuit.

 	The device connects to an USB port and appears to the PC as standard HID joystick with 4 report Id's.
 This means that it looks like 4 controllers in Windows's control_panel->game_controllers window.

+* Other devices from the same family are probably supported, but not tested.

 2) USB Implementation